jsonzilla/vtt_to_srt3/README.md

 # vtt_to_srt.py

-useful python script for Python 3.7
+useful python script for Python 3.7 (you can get version for Python 2.7 here: https://github.com/jansenicus/vtt-to-srt.py)

 ## convert vtt files to srt subtitle format